bleezebub/maven-tutorial/README.md

 # maven-tutorial
-In this tutorial, I am trying to learn maven
+In this tutorial we try to learn and understand maven.